Dexmethylphenidate (Oral route)

 Precautions While Using This Medicine:

-It is very important that your doctor check your or your child's progress at regular visits to make sure the dose is right and the medicine is helping you.
-Your doctor might need to check your blood, heart, and blood pressure for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure the medicine is working properly and to decide if you should continue to take it.
+Blood tests may be needed to check for any unwanted effects.

 This medicine may cause some people to have vision changes or to become drowsy, dizzy, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy, not alert, or not able to see well.